boehm-s/sandbox/FP-MONOIDS.md

 Wonderful !
 We know what monoids are and how to create new ones, but why ?
 Why should we go to the trouble of creating new monoids and using this kind of interface for just concatenating arrays or merging objects ?

-Because monoids have properties that allows us to implement complex behaviors in a simple and elegant way ... // trouver meilleure tournure

 ## Why you should care about it ?

+Because monoids allows us to abstract complex behaviors out of simple pieces, and that's what we're going to see !

+### Reducing

+Since this is a JS/TS article, I assume that the reader is familiar with [the reduce function](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/Reduce).

+Using a reducer on a monoid allows us to **generalize a pairwise operation to an infinite number of items** (the monoid operation)

+### Parallelization

+### Incremental accumulation

-## Real world use case
+## Real world examples